 Not all flowers are like daisies with their blooms facing up to meet the sun.
-In face, some are more shy, with bowed heads studying their roots.
-Downward facing and lovely, these demure cultivars have earned a special place in our hearts.Read More
+In fact, some are more shy, with bowed heads studying their roots.
+Downward facing and lovely, these demure cultivars have earned a special place in our hearts and our gardens.Read More

 In a world buzzing with constant clamor, movement and colors sometimes the best reprieve is silence, stillness, and nothingness.
 White flowers symbolize peace, fidelity, innocence, honesty and perfection.
 They deserve a place in our gardens beyond formal events like weddings and funerals.
 White is not a canvas to be filled, but an absence that makes the heart grow fonder.Read More